ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 ## Run and Configure

 The application allows for some basic configuration.
-Configurable files can be found in [resources/assets/js/config](resources/assets/js/config), although the only file that should require a change under normal circumstances is the [application-config.json](application-config.json) in the root directory.
+Under normal circumstances it is sufficient to change the [application-config.json](application-config.json) in the root directory.
 It contains the URL to the backend, some URLs for GitHub resources and translation, as well as logger settings.
 Any change of this configuration does require to re-run `grunt full` in order to re-compile the project.

 To run the application, basically two options are available:
 - Use the built-in webserver of `grunt`, which can be configured in the [Gruntfile.js](Gruntfile.js) and run by `grunt server` (in the installation target directory).
 - Use an own webserver to distribute the application.
 In order to do so, first `grunt full` should be run.
 After that, the content of the [public](public) directory can be copied to any location that suits the needs. `npm` dependencies in the [node_modules](node_modules) directory and the [resources](resources) directory are only necessary for development, but can be ignored for deployment.
+  In order to not recieve any 404 errors by the webserver, it should redirect all requests that do not have a static file as target to the `index.html`.

 ### application-config.json

 #### APIs (Backend & GitHub)

 The configuration file allows to set the URL to the backend in `backend.root`.
-GitHub settings may be done in `github`, whereas a small distinction between `api` and `website` is made.
+GitHub settings may be done in `github`.

 #### Translations